-Looking for creative business ideas?
-Check out these 14 options.
+Are you looking for creative business ideas?
+Check out these 15 options for building a nice side income.

-There are many types of business models out there that people can use to create a side income.
+Many types of business models exist that creatives can use to generate a side income from a passion or hobby.
 If you are a creative individual, you can make money designing, writing and crafting.
-These creative business ideas will get you started finding the right business to fit your passions.
+And that’s only the start of it!
+These creative business ideas will help you find the right business to fit your passions and earn more on the side.

 Choosing the Right Creative Business Ideas